 This spells good news for barbecue fans.
 2020 was a bumper year for garden barbecues, but 2021 could even exceed this.
-Chef Mark Greenaway says, “I feel we are going to embrace BBQ far more this year than ever.
+Chef and restaurant industry expert Mark Greenaway says, “I feel we are going to embrace BBQ far more this year than ever.
 The opportunity to gather and enjoy amazing weather and food with friends and loved ones is something we haven’t been able to do for so long and something personally I feel everyone will be out doing.”
 He believes American-style options will take off, with a focus on “long, slow smoking and cooking processes”, meaning that cheaper, lesser-used cuts could be in demand.

 However, when it comes to catering for your vegetarian and vegan customers, put away the bland veggie burger and try venturing into new territory.
 Benedict Meade, founder of Tempeh Meades, believes his product is ready for a booming year in the plant-based food crowd.